Ede1975/APSnonstaticISFmaster2/README.md

 Nevertheless i use this version for my son with good results so far

 Reason to build this version was:

--unfortunately the dynamic ISF approach from TimS and ChrisW is not working well for my son
+- unfortunately the dynamic ISF approach from TimS and ChrisW is not working well for my son
 - the current bug in dev-i,
 - and i wanted more control back and some kind of circadian behaviour back in ISF values